aesopist/control/memory-bank/projectbrief.md

 4. **Connect**: The user interface for monitoring and interacting with the system

 Control communicates exclusively with Cloud, acting as a thin execution layer that receives packages, executes them on devices, and reports results back.

+## Important Understanding

+Control does NOT handle logic or planning.
+Only execution and reporting.
+For example the reference code includes tap.py and swipe.py and type.py that contain

 ## Core Functionality